GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 They have deeds, mortgages, naturalization records, divorces, and court papers such as law suits and trial records, criminal records, and powers of attorney.

-They also have hard copies of censuses for 1850 and later.
-Some of them are falling apart.
-The books are very large and very heavy, and the photocopier is smaller than the books.
-Photocopying requires at least two people and is nearly impossible without doing damage to the books.
-It would be much better and easier to use the census microfilms at the Troy Public Library (within walking distance).
+Some of the census ledgers were falling apart in 1999.
+One was being restored July 2008.
+The books are very large and very heavy, and the photocopier in 1999 was smaller than the books.
+Photocopying required at least two people and was nearly impossible without doing damage to the books.
+It would be much better and easier to use the census microfilms at the Troy Public Library (within walking distance) unless a larger copier is now available.

 Searches: none